-COIL WINDING MACHINE is ideal for winding : Solenoid, Choke and Transformer Coils, etc., etc., up to 6 inches diameter by 71 inches long (16 S.G.W. to 45 S.W.G.)
+COIL WINDING MACHINE is ideal for winding: Solenoid, Choke and Transformer Coils, etc., etc., up to 6 inches diameter by 71⁄2 inches long (16 S.G.W. to 45 S.W.G.)
 Field Coils, etc., up to 12 inches A/C corners.
-This machine can be supplied with $\frac{1}{8}$ H.P. integral clutch motor with foot treadle control.
-We can also offer a special APMATURE WINDING HEAD which has been derived for the second s ARMATURE WINDING HEAD which has been designed for use with type H/I. Details on request.
+This machine can be supplied with 1⁄2 H.P. integral clutch motor with foot treadle control.
+We can also offer a special ARMATURE WINDING HEAD which has been designed for use with type H/I. Details on request.